Search Ask the Dietitian

 Do I count calories or calories from fat?

 Counting total calories is helpful to maintain body weight.
 Counting fat is helpful to reduce your risk of heart disease and cancer.

 It might be easier to keep track of the grams of fat you eat each day.
 To determine how many grams of fat you should eat, try the Healthy Body Calculator and include your weight goal.

 Another figure you can track is the percent Daily Value for the amount of fat in the foods you eat.
 This number is on food labels listed by the grams and calories of fat in the food you eat.
 Add up the percent fat Daily Value for the servings of foods you eat.
 When you have reached 100%, you have reached the recommended amount of fat in a 2,000 calorie eating plan which is estimated for people in general, but not you individually.

 Hello, I'm wondering where I might be able to find dietary information about sushi, i.e., fat content, dietary fiber content and nutritional information about sushi in general.
 Do you know where I might find that type of information?

-I would suggest you look for nutrition analysis software which has the nutrient content of foods (including restaurant menu items) and allows you to build a sushi recipe with ingredients.
+I would suggest you use nutrition analysis software which has the nutrient content of foods (including restaurant menu items) and allows you to build a sushi recipe with ingredients.
 In 2015, I launched My Food Record with the latest formulas, food and exercise data.